 They cease to be a Member of the Credit Union or are the representative of a Corporate Member and that Member ceases to be such.

-They are approved or certified under the Senior Managers and Certification Regime and approval is withdrawn by the Regulator, or they fall out with the competency requirements.
+They are approved or certified under the Senior Managers and Certification Regime, and approval is withdrawn by the Regulator, or they fall out with the competency requirements.

 They are adjudged bankrupt or make an arrangement with their creditors.